ambient-innovation/ai-django-core/docs/features/mail.md

   `None`, translation will be deactivated.
 Translations are needed for localised values like getting the current month from a date (in the correct language).

+* ``get_attachments()``
+   This method returns a list of paths to a locally-stored file.
+Can automatically be filled by passing the kwarg `attachment_list` in the constructor.
+Each file of the given list will be attached to the newly created email.

 * ``has_errors()``
   If ``is_valid()`` is called with the keyword argument `raise_exception=False`, the configuration errors are not raised but stored internally.
 This method checks if any errors occurred.
 If you need the explicit errors, you can fetch them via the ``errors`` property.

 * ``process()``